Rose Marie Pangborn: Death and legacy

 Pangborn died on March 17, 1990, in El Macero, California, after battling cancer for five years.

 There is a scholarship in her honor, the Pangborn Sensory Science Scholarship Fund (SSSF) is a $15,000 award given each year to a Ph.D. student who intends to teach and conduct research in the area of Sensory Science at the University level.
 At the IFT Annual Meeting (Institute of Food Technologists), the Sensory and Consumer Sciences Division has oral presentation graduate student competition which has been named in Pangborn's honor.

 In 1978, Pangborn co-founded with Maxwell M. Mozel, Linda Bartoshuk, and Gary Beauchamp, the Association for Chemoreception Sciences (ACHEMS), an international professional society.

 Dedicated in her memory, the Pangborn Sensory Science Symposium was founded in 1992 and is a biennial international meeting and conference of sensory scientists.
 The first symposium was organized in Finland in 1992, the Second at UC Davis and the third in Norway.
-Recent Pangborn Symposiums have been held in Rio de Janeiro, Gothenburg, Providence, and Edinburgh.
+Recent Pangborn Symposiums have been held in Rio de Janeiro, Gothenburg, Providence, Edinburgh, Nantes and Philadelphia.